dron3flyv3r/Webthon/README.md

 Webthon is a webinterface to make and controll python scripts.
 That runs on one or more Raspberry or almost any Linux system.

+## What is Webthon
+Webthon is a Kubernetes look a like, but is made only for python scripts and python code.
+It is an easy way to make and monitor multiple python scripts.
+All from AI/ML to small automation home controlls and discord bots.
+I is made to run on one or multipel raspberry pi's.
+For better ease and faster code.

 ## Installation Needs